bazelbuild/bazel/site/docs/tutorial/android-app.md

 android_sdk_repository(name = "androidsdk")
 ```

-This will use the Android SDK referenced by the `ANDROID_HOME` environment
+This will use the Android SDK at the path referenced by the `ANDROID_HOME`
-variable, and automatically detect the highest API level and the latest version
+environment variable, and automatically detect the highest API level and the
-of build tools installed within that location.
+latest version of build tools installed within that location.

 You can set the `ANDROID_HOME` variable to the location of the Android SDK.
 Find
 the path to the installed SDK using Android Studio's [SDK